Understanding Fraud Detection and Prevention in Banking

 How Do Banks Detect Fraud?

 Banks use a strong and flexible strategy to find and stop fraud.
 They combine human skills with advanced technology.
-This approach helps them build a strong defense against changing threats.
+This approach helps them build a strong defence against changing threats.

 Anomaly detection is another critical component, leveraging statistical models to identify patterns that deviate significantly from the expected behaviour.
 Behavioural analysis further enhances fraud detection by evaluating customer habits and identifying deviations that may indicate fraudulent actions.